Legal Notice of Public Hearing, Budget Vote and Election

 Absentee Ballot Application (Spanish)

-The Governor recently signed legislation extending the amendment of Section 2018-a of the Education Law allowing “illness”, for the purpose of requesting an absentee ballot, to include “instances where a voter is unable to appear personally at the polling place of the school district in which they are a qualified voter because there is a risk of contracting or spreading a disease that may cause illness to the voter or other members of the public.”
+The legislation extending the amendment of Section 2018-a of the Education Law allowing “illness”, for the purpose of requesting an absentee ballot, to include “instances where a voter is unable to appear personally at the polling place of the school district in which they are a qualified voter because there is a risk of contracting or spreading a disease that may cause illness to the voter or other members of the public” EXPIRED on January 1, 2023.

 The Annual School Budget Vote and Election of School Board Trustees is May 16, 2023.
 The election will be conducted at polling locations throughout the district (see above links).
 Here is the key information you need to know about the voting process: